tylermcwilliams/dominions/README.md

 ## The setting is the sum of the community's contributions.

 Leaving the setting open to the community allows for great diversity and completeness.
-People can contribute as much as they please; this includes anything from simple interactions via your ingame character, to entire ecosystems and civilizations.
+People can contribute as much as they please; this includes anything from simple interactions via their ingame character, to entire ecosystems and civilizations.
 The rules for contributing to the world of Dominions are there only to provide a center of gravity, and are meant to help keep the setting consistent.